adon-cloudcannon/landing-page-test/src/collections/posts/2022-08-18-ten-myths-about-static-websites.md

 ## Myth \#6: Static is only good for tiny sites.

 Not at all.
 This could be related to Myth \#2, but I’m guessing this one is connected to the ‘build time’, which is how long the SSG takes to construct HTML pages.
-The truth is, [SSGs like Hugo and Eleventy are incredibly fast](https://www.zachleat.com/web/build-benchmark/){: target="_blank" rel="noopener noreferrer"} at building even large sites.
+The truth is, [SSGs like Hugo and Eleventy are incredibly fast](https://www.zachleat.com/web/build-benchmark/) at building even large sites.
 A CMS like CloudCannon — the content management layer that acts as a bridge between the user and the more technical SSG — also helps to reduce build time for non-technical users, who are able to edit as they please and build their sites when they choose to do so.

 ## ![](https://dam-cdn.cloudcannon.com/material-icon-close-circle-red.svg){: width="70"}